 - Is there existing literature on this topic?
 What were the findings?

 - What else should I know?

-My research plan template is in Word, and is nothing fancy.
+My research plan template is in Microsoft Word and is nothing fancy.
 To make it more scannable, I use tables to break apart each section (below).
 My typical research plan is 2-3 pages long.

 At the top of the plan, I include the name of the project, overall timing, client stakeholder contacts, and my contact information.